Universite-Gustave-Eiffel/NoiseModelling_GeoClimate/README.md

 Run ./gradlew platform:run

 Edit the configuration file located in `platform/build/resources/main/config.yaml` with the auth credentials.
+Add your own OAuth id into the admin list in order to be able to authorize users request.

 Run ./gradlew platform:run